 Our Assessments

 An assessment is the foundation of everything we do at Hopscotch.
-Before recommending any therapy, we want to understand your child fully: how they process the world, where they are struggling, and why.
+Before recommending any therapy, we want to understand your child/young person fully: how they process the world, where they are struggling, and why.
 Our assessments are thorough, evidence-based, and written for people, not filing cabinets.

 Occupational Therapy Assessments